Diabetes Risk Higher Among LGBQ Teens

 Gregory Phillips II, assistant professor of medical social sciences and preventive medicine at Feinberg, was senior author on the study.
 Dylan Felt, Rachel Marro and Blair Turner of Northwestern were co-authors on the study.
 The study was funded by National Institutes of Health grant R01AA024409 from the National Institute on Alcohol Abuse and Alcoholism.

-*News Release by Northwestern University: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Northwestern University.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1 - Neurosexuality Needs to Be Better Addressed in Patients with Neurodisabilities | IOS Press (2017-12-21 01:35:00)